SirFrostingham/Runny/README.md

-“RUNNY” – WINDOWS APP SCHEDULE AUTOMATION TOOL
+â€œRUNNYâ€ â€“ WINDOWS APP SCHEDULE AUTOMATION TOOL

- – Basically, this is an alternative to Windows Task Scheduler This is a very simple, light weight, straightforward, alternative to Windows Task Scheduler.
+ - Basically, this is an alternative to Windows Task Scheduler This is a very simple, light weight, straightforward, alternative to Windows Task Scheduler.
  - I use it for automating things on the fly and quickly